 In conclusion, our last session was golden.
 I wanted to know how does one know if moving up the corporate ladder was for them.
 Because if it’s not, how do you keep growing?
 How do you keep learning?
 How do you make sure that you’re relevant?
 I’ve never been one to go after a title or care to play the politics game but quite frankly, sometimes you have to.
 But that should never mean it overpowers you doing what you love doing.

 It boils down to this, make sure that you wake up everyday excited to start your day because you know that what you’re doing is meaningful.
 Prior to her job at Rackspace, she went to work every day feeling guilty being away from her family.
 Her job was not worth that time.
 Now, at Rackspace, with two little boys in school, she feels good going to the office because she feels like she is doing something that is making a positive difference in the world.
-And you make think that is crazy but it’s not, it’s perspective.
+And you may think that is crazy to feel good about leaving your kids but it’s not, it’s perspective.
 I once read an Inc article, 5 Toxic Beliefts that Ruins Careers, that had the best quote,

 My emotions accurately reflect objective reality.